Improving customer experience with AI & machine learning

 The further you can embed this assortment of services into your business, the more value you can offer your customers.
 If a customer wants to check the stock position in a local store at 3am, then that’s good value and a good experience.
 But how about a “frictionless concierge” that had the ability to modify the entire supply chain at 3am to make sure the product was there for said customer when they wanted it?
 Now that’s a really good experience and in today’s world, this is driving customer loyalty.

-Although personalisation engines are mature and extremely powerful, how often do we see marketing based on something that we bought a year ago, or that other users have been browsing that may be related to what I’m looking at in some way?
+Although personalisation engines are mature and extremely powerful, how often do we see marketing based on something that we bought a year ago, or an item other users have been browsing that may be related to what I’m looking at in some way?

 The tools themselves are capable of so much more but are under-utilised because they are still built fundamentally on rules that must be configured by humans.
 Laziness is not the prime prevention for improvement; it’s the complexity that restricts our ability to personalise to the level that we wish.
 Setting up user segmentation alone is not a trivial task for any sizeable organisation, and to then nest a significant number of overlapping rules makes the job so difficult that we return to fashion only the simplest interactions.

-AI changes this fundamentally.
-It’s an area where it demonstrates its value very clearly and where machine-learning comes into its own.
+Artificial Intelligence changes this fundamentally.
+It’s an area where it demonstrates its value very clearly, and where machine-learning comes into its own.
 Not only does it configure complex rules, it creates a continual tuning cycle that learns from user interaction and tweaks the rules accordingly.

 Prediction: Making Sense of it All

 These however are not examples of the true power of prediction.
 In fact, we must think much harder to improve the customer’s experience in order to make it more meaningful.
-How about ordering a product for them without them buying it?
+How about ordering a product for the customer without them buying it?
 Too “out there”?
 There’s a pretty well-known ecommerce giant that’s already thinking about doing just that.
-Or when it comes to stock management, effectively predicting what stock needs to be moved from distribution centres and to where?
+Or when it comes to stock management, effectively predicting what stock needs to be moved from distribution centres, and to where?

 Or when it comes to stock management, how about predicting that one of your customers is unlikely to be at home on the day that they’ve ordered, so why not move them up to express delivery for free?
 This is what a great customer experience looks like.